rebeccagio/NPCovina/README.md

-Website for a non-profit organization in Covina, CA.
+Website for a non-profit organization in Covina, CA using HTML, CSS